 Bromwich J held that during the period of 2012 – 2017, before the magic words ‘Same effective formula as Voltaren Emulgel’ were added, the conduct amounted to misleading and deceptive conduct.
 Accordingly, GSK had contravened the ACL and were liable to pay penalty costs brought by the ACCC to a grand total of $4.5million.

 - Companies should ensure their marketing and packaging representations accurately reflect the product and are not misleading or deceiving;

 - Have in place appropriate checks and reviews for all marketing materials;

 - Lack of care can support a finding that contravention was intentional;

 - Case by case analysis is taken by the Court; and

 - The length of contravention is considered when deciding on a penalty amount.

-If you would like to speak to someone about best marketing practices and ACL, you can send us an email to email@example.com or book a confidential and obligation free consultation via our website www.melbournelawstudio.com.au.
+If you would like to speak to someone about best marketing practices and ACL, you can book a free initial consultation here.